Emma Pask

 Emma Pask (born 1977) is an Australian jazz vocalist.
 She is best known for her work with big bands and her continuing collaboration with noted Australian virtuoso James Morrison.

 Early life

-Pask grew up in the Sutherland Shire of Sydney in the suburb of Como.
+Pask grew up in Como, a suburb of Sydney.
 She attended Como Public School and Kirrawee High School.

 While singing with her high school band at 14, Pask was discovered by Morrison at a school performance in 1994 at 16.
 From then on, she has been the vocal feature of Morrison's bands.
 She also has a background in acting.
 In 1995, she undertook a one-year part-time course at the National Institute of Dramatic Art young actor's studio.

 She performed for the late Diana, Princess of Wales, Princess Mary of Denmark and in 2006 she had the honour of singing at the wedding of Keith Urban and Nicole Kidman.

 Personal life

-She is married to Rodrigo Ocaño Da Silva, who is from Uruguay, and together they live in Bondi Beach, NSW, Australia.
+She is married to Rodrigo Ocaño Da Silva, who is from Uruguay, and they live in Bondi Beach, NSW, Australia.

-Pask enjoys ocean swimming off Bondi Beach with the Bondi Icebergs.